antor44/sigmoid-comparision/README.md

 ---
 ## Curious Experiment: Simple Multithreading with a Bash Script

+## Curious Experiment: Simple Multithreading with a Bash Script

 This Bash script is more of a curiosity than a rigorous test, but it's a fun way to explore how you can simulate multithreading or leverage multi-core CPUs with single-threaded executables.
 It launches multiple instances of a single-threaded program (`a.out`) in parallel and measures the total execution time in seconds.

-While it’s not a precise benchmarking tool, it’s a quick way to find the maximum speed that can be achieved on a given CPU using multithreading or multi-core execution with a single-threaded program.
+While this isn’t a precise benchmarking tool, it provides a quick look at how multiple instances of a single-threaded program perform when distributed across different CPU cores.
+Note that this script doesn’t optimize for true multithreading; it simply runs multiple processes in parallel, so it’s a lightweight experiment rather than a robust performance test.

 ```bash